adityavp90/gemfire-blue-green-deploy/README.md

 ## Prerequisites
 Gemfire with `gfsh` on env PATH
-Apache Mave to run the Client Spring Applications
+Apache Maven to run the Client Spring Applications

 We will be using a CacheWriter and server-side function for the migration.
 Read [here](https://docs.google.com/document/d/1zmsoOjleRIi1Ls14mfi_SFK1v5oDtFt0PeQWsRim0gY) for more information.